docker-archive/dcus-hol-2016/docker-datacenter/README.md

 2. Click the `foodtrucks_web_1` web container.

 3. Make note of the node.
-Then scroll down and note theport that it's running on.
+Then scroll down and note the port that it's running on.

   ![](./images/ft_node.jpg)